cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 does not apply to internal iterators used for compaction writes.
 Masking is described in more detail below.

-Theere exist separate range delete operations for point keys and range keys.
+There exist separate range delete operations for point keys and range keys.
 A `RangeDelete` issued through the range API can remove part of a range key, just like the new `RangeUnset` operation introduced earlier.
 Range deletes differ from `RangeUnset`s, because the latter requires